euclio/aurelius/README.md

 [![crates.io](http://meritbadge.herokuapp.com/aurelius)](https://crates.io/crates/aurelius)

-This crate provides a server that can render and update an HTML preview of markdown without a client-side refresh.
+This crate provides a server that can render and update an HTML preview of Markdown without a client-side refresh.
 The server listens for both WebSocket and HTTP connections on arbitrary ports.
-Upon receiving an HTTP request, the server renders a page containing a markdown preview.
+Upon receiving an HTTP request, the server renders a page containing a Markdown preview.
 Client-side JavaScript then initiates a WebSocket connection which allows the server to push changes to the client.

 Full documentation may be found [here][docs].

-This crate was designed to power [vim-markdown-composer], a markdown preview plugin for [Neovim](http://neovim.io), but it may be used to implement similar plugins for any editor.
+This crate was designed to power [vim-markdown-composer], a Markdown preview plugin for [Neovim](http://neovim.io) and [Vim 8](http://www.vim.org/), but it may be used to implement similar plugins for any editor.
 See [vim-markdown-composer] for a usage example.

 aurelius follows stable Rust.
 However, the API currently unstable and may change without warning.

-# Acknowledgments
+## Acknowledgments

 This crate is inspired by suan's [instant-markdown-d](https://github.com/suan/instant-markdown-d).

-# Why the name?
+## Why the name?

 "Aurelius" is a Roman *gens* (family name) shared by many famous Romans, including emperor Marcus Aurelius, one of the "Five Good Emperors."
 The gens itself originates from the Latin *aureus* meaning "golden."
 Also, tell me that